FTarfasse/quick-perf-wiki/JVM-annotations.md

 ## @MeasureRSS
 _**Available in next QuickPerf release**_

 You can measure the [Resident Set Size (RSS)](https://en.wikipedia.org/wiki/Resident_set_size) with this annotation. <br><br>
 The measured RSS is displayed in the console.

-⚠️ Today this annotation only woks on Linux.
+⚠️_ Today this annotation only woks on Linux._

 ## @ExpectMaxRSS
 _**Available in next QuickPerf release**_

+With this annotation, the test will fail if the [Resident Set Size (RSS)](https://en.wikipedia.org/wiki/Resident_set_size)   is greater than expected.

-⚠️ Today this annotation only woks on Linux.
+⚠️_ Today this annotation only woks on Linux._

 ### :wrench: Parameters
 |Parameter  |Type           | Meaning   |